NathanHarding/Covid.jl/README.md

 - R:   Recovered (final state).
 - D:   Deceased (final state).

-### A Brief Note on Time
+### A Brief Note on Simulated Time

 The model has a `date` property with a value of type `Date`, with unit 1 day.
-Metrics reported on a given date specify the state of the system as at 12am on that date.
+Metrics reported on a given date specify the state of the system __as at 12am on that date__.
 That is, a new date ticks over and the state of play is recorded before any new events take place.
 All events that occur can be thought of as occuring between 12:00:01 and 23:59:59 inclusive.